Tuition: Payment is due on a monthly basis and must be paid during the first lesson of each month. Please contact me for current rates and schedule.

 No, I do not do that.

-No, I do not do that.
+I only do this very rarely on an as-needed basis in my home studio.
 However, if you are looking for coaching for a specific event I would be happy to schedule that for you.
 Sometimes a student needs extra help in preparation for an audition and misunderstandings can arise.
 Be clear and specific about what you want.

 I use the Suzuki method, which allows me to adapt to the needs of every child while having a common path for all students.
 For younger beginners reading is delayed to allow for development of the ear and listening skills.
 For older beginners I incorporate reading into the lessons much sooner so they are able to keep up in school and play in orchestras.
 All students learn scales and basic music theory.
 I also offer a variety of supplemental books/activities to incorporate every student into my studio on a personal basis.